SaiPatri/PhyNWInfo/README.md

 # PhyNWInfo
+## [UPDATE: For JOCN 2023 submission metadata and plots, please refer to "UpgradeStrategies2023" folder]
 ## [UPDATE: For ONDM 2023 submission metadata, please refer to "OFC2023" folder]

 ## A Physical Network Information resource for reference networks